 This means that most of the activities that traditionally required a trip to your local branch can now be conveniently done from pretty much anywhere, including depositing checks, which you can conveniently do using just your mobile phone and the installed app.

-Mobile banking technologies allow you to do more than just view your account balances.
+Mobile banking technologies allow you to do more than just view your checking account balances.
 Many of the apps available on the market today allow you to easily block a lost card and activate new ones at the tap of a button.

 You can also see transactions in real-time, with many apps providing alerts for transactions as they happen.
 You can easily flag a suspicious transaction and keep your account safe.